 Integrating 360° Breathing into Movement

 360° Breathing is not meant to just be an “exercise” you perform a few times per week.
 The goal is to make 360° Breathing your natural style of breathing.
-Of course, not every breath you take needs to be this slow deep breath.
-The important point is to train yourself to become a diaphragmatic breather vs. breathing from the accessory muscles of your neck and shoulders (known as apical breathing).
 The more you practice, the more natural it will become.

 One important way to incorporate strategy to focus on is using your 360° Breathing when exerting effort (lifting, pushing, pulling, etc).
 This could be during exercise or simply picking up a laundry basket or small child up from the ground.
 We do this by focusing on exhaling on the effort.
 This means that you:

 - Inhale on the easier portion of the movement.
 For example, lowering down into a squat, extending your arms before a bicep curl, or bending over prior to lifting something.